apache/nifi-minifi-cpp/CONFIGURE.md

           Passphrase: <passphrase path or passphrase>
           CA Certificate: <CA cert path>

+If the SSL certificates are not provided with an absolute path or cannot be found on the given relative path, MiNiFi will try to find them on the default path provided in the configuration file.

+    in minifi.properties

+    # default minifi resource path
+    nifi.default.directory=/path/to/cert/files/

 ### HTTP SiteToSite Configuration
 To enable HTTPSiteToSite for a remote process group.
     Remote Processing Groups: